 Flight Attendant Interview Attire: What to Wear

 For your flight attendant interview, you should dress professionally.
+This is important since this will be your chance to impress your interviewer.
 This includes a suit and tie for males.
 Women would need to dress in a skirt, dress shirt, and jacket.
 Appropriate shoes and accessories should also be worn.

 Summary of a Flight Attendant

 A flight attendant is a person who works on board an aircraft, serving passengers and aiding the pilots.
 A flight attendant resume should include all relevant experience as well as education, training and certifications.
 It is important to note that there are different requirements for each airline and some may require first aid or emergency medical training so check with your employer before applying for a position.